Skip to main content Stan Consulting LLC . The Marketing Atlas hub

-Updated May 2026 · Reference graph for marketing diagnosis · written diagnostic
+Updated May 2026 · Reference graph for marketing audit · written marketing audit

-This is not a glossary.
-It is the operating map under the site: buyer psychology, offer structure, ads, AI citation, local economics, measurement, and the places they collide.
+This hub explains the ideas behind the work: buyer psychology, offer structure, ads, AI citation, local demand, measurement, and where those layers collide.

 Atlas command map.
 The picture is the system, not decoration.